SOAP vs. REST

 Introduction

-Ongoing WMS has two different Application Programming Interfaces (APIs) which are intended for connecting systems like business systems (ERPs) and web shops to the WMS:
+Ongoing WMS has two different Application Programming Interfaces (APIs) which are intended for connecting systems like business systems (ERPs) and web shops to Ongoing WMS:

 In this article we will explain the difference between the Goods Owner SOAP API and the Goods Owner REST API.